kristysamuels/Day-Night-JavaScript-Games/README.md

 # JavaScript Day Night Games #

 A JavaScript webpage with 2 mini-games: a day and a night game.

-Made for a showcase.
+# About

+Made by Kristy Samuels.